icchalmers/Sit-To-Stand/BLEVibrator/Hardware/PCB/README.md

 * Vibration motor is a Precision Microdrives P/N: 307-103
 * Battery is a 3.7 V, 400 mAh LiPo

-I'd like to experiment with changing are the vibration motor and the battery.
+I'd like to experiment with changing the vibration motor and the battery.

 The vibration motor runs at quite a high RPM, which makes it feel quite a bit weaker when the unit is worn on top of clothes.
 It also has a pretty nasty 650 mA starting current.
 The 308-103 motor might give a stronger vibration when worn over clothes, but would require a case redesign.